Presenting Mr & Mrs – Confetti and Congratulations

 Difficulties with Photographic Unpredictability

 This time is probably the most unpredictable of the day.
 Hugging shots are amazingly difficult to take and to take well.
-The photographer needs to work fast to capture as many emotive moments as possible.
+The photographer must work fast to capture as many emotive moments as possible.
 The Bride and Groom often separate at this time and receive good wishes from family and friends in different places.
-It is good practice to concentrate mainly on the bride, but I like to take some photographs of the groom enjoying his congratulations too.
+It is good practice to concentrate mainly on the bride, but I like to take some photographs of the groom enjoying his congratulations, too.

 The Flattery Factor vs. A Moment in Time